-You might be changing your sheets once or even twice every week to keep your bed fresh, but when was the last time that you cleaned your mattress?
+You might change your sheets once or even twice every week to keep your bed fresh, but when was the last time you cleaned your mattress?
 Mattresses tend to see a lot of abuse from sweat, dust, and food crumbles.
 Yet, most of us don’t give them much thought.
-Figuring out how to clean a mattress at home can be a game-changer in any adult’s life.
-In this article, you’ll find out how you can deep-clean, sanitize, and preserve your mattress.
+Figuring out how to clean mattress at home can be a game-changer in any adult’s life.
+In this article, you’ll find out how to deep-clean, sanitize, and preserve your mattress.

 Let’s dig in!

-Deep cleaning a mattress sounds like a tough job until you break down the process into little steps.
+Deep cleaning a mattress sounds tough until you break down the process into little steps.

 Let’s take a look at how you can clean a used mattress in 10 simple steps:

 Start by stripping the bed.
 Without the sheets and pillows, it’ll be easier to examine the bare mattress.
-Do you see any stains or discolorations that stand out?
+Do you see any stains or discolourations that stand out?
 If so, can you guess what type of stain it is?
-Knowing what you’re in for will significantly help you stay focused and organized during the cleaning job.
-It also highlights all the major problems areas that you’ll have to deal with.
-For instance, seeing signs of bed bugs will change your next move drastically.
+Knowing what you’re in for will help you stay focused and organized during cleaning.
+It also highlights all the major problems you’ll have to deal with.
+For instance, seeing signs of bed bugs will change your next move.

 Tackle Bed Bugs Head First